-4. Payment of Remuneration to Cost Auditors for Financial Year 2022-23.
+Payment of Remuneration to Cost Auditors for Financial Year 2023-24.

 The Board, on the recommendations of the Audit Committee, has approved the appointment of M/s.
-JH Associates, with a remuneration of Rs.60,500/- (Sixty thousand five hundred only) plus applicable Tax as, the Cost Auditors to conduct the audit of the cost records of the Company for the financial year ending March 31, 2023.
+JH and Associates, with a remuneration of Rs.60,500/- plus applicable Tax as the Cost Auditors to conduct the audit of the cost records of the Company for the financial year ending March 31, 2024.